soupi/learn-haskell-blog-generator/src/04-markup/02-parsing_01.md

 In general, when trying to solve problems recursively, it is useful to think about the problem in three parts:

-1. Finding the **base case** (the most simple cases - the ones I already know how to answer)
+1. Finding the **base case** (the most simple cases - the ones we already know how to answer)
 2. Figuring out how to **reduce** the problem to something simpler (so it gets closer to the base case)
-3. **Mitigating the difference** between the reduced version and the solution I need to provide
+3. **Mitigating the difference** between the reduced version and the solution we need to provide

-The reduce and mitigate steps together are usually called the recursive step.
+The reduce and mitigate steps together are usually called the *recursive step*.

 Let's take a look at another example problem: generating a list of a particular size with a specific value in place of every element.